 DBS ferries runs a weekly ferry (the Eastern Dream) from Sakaiminato (Tottori prefecture) to Donghae (on Korea’s east coast) and Vladivostok.
 DBS has an English website, and this Japanese tourist site’s page (in English) is also useful.
 Passage between Sakaiminato and Vladivostok involves two overnight sailings, with a half-day spent in port at Donghae.

 In the north, a ferry used to operate in the summer months (the sea is frozen in winter) between Wakkanai (at the northern tip of Hokkaido) and the Russian port of Korsakov, Sakhalin island.
-However, this ferry ceased operating in 2015; in summer 2016, a new passenger catamaran service had a successful 6-week trial period (with two runs per week in either direction) and this is supposed to be a full regular service from 2017.
-Of course, this can be by no means guaranteed; I’ll try to keep this page updated, but if you’re thinking of taking this ferry do seek up-to-date information from as many sources as you can before heading all the way to Sakhalin or Wakkanai.
-You can see their website here, with partial English; anyone who tries it, please send me a message to let me know if it was possible or not and whether there were any unexpected difficulties that future overlanders need to be aware of.
+However, this ferry ceased operating in 2015; in summer 2016, a new passenger catamaran service had a successful 6-week trial period (with two runs per week in either direction) and this was supposed to be a full regular service from 2017.
+The summer of 2017 did indeed see a full schedule, but 2018 hasn’t gone so smoothly (see updates below).
+In short, this route can’t be considered 100% reliable.

 Korea – Japan by ferry

 The main route (for those without vehicles) is the JR Beetle hydrofoil between Fukuoka and Busan, with several sailings per day in each direction.
-These boats are fast and get across in just a few hours, and it can be a pretty wild roller coaster ride if the swell is up.
-If seasickness is an issue, you may prefer to take the slow ferry (daily, 7-10 hours, Korea Ferry), or one of the overnight car ferries from Shimonoseki – Busan (daily, 12 hours, Kampu Ferry), Sakaiminato – Donghae (weekly, 15 hours, DBS Ferries; this is the same ship that continues on to Russia, see above), or Osaka – Busan (Panstar Cruise, 18 hours, 3 per week each way).
+These boats are fast and get across in just a few hours; if seasickness is an issue or you have wheels to transport, you can take one of the slower car ferries between Busan and Shimonoseki, Sakaiminato, or Osaka.

 Overland from Seoul to Osaka / Tokyo in one day via JR Beetle